 Things to Consider in Export Contracts

-What is a Contract?
+What is an Export Contract?

 A contract is a transaction that is formed by the mutual declaration of will of one or more persons or organizations and aims to produce legal results.
 Unless otherwise stated in the law, the validity of a contract is not dependent on the form condition, but at least the basic points must be agreed.
+This is especially true in the context of an export contract, where specific terms must be clearly defined to avoid potential disputes.

 · Quality and quantity of goods